SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 3. The `ls` command is important when we want to know the content of a folder.
 Try to use the command, and also try it with the additional option `-l`.
 What does it show?

-4. Make sure to familiar yourself with the `which`, `echo`, `cat`, `wget`, `less` and `top` commands.
-Also familiarize yourself with the `>` operator.
+4. Make sure to familiarize yourself with the `which`, `echo`, `cat`, `wget`, `less` and `top` commands.
+Also, ¨ familiarize yourself with the `>` operator.
 You are probably going to use some of them throughout the course or in your future career.
-For Windows users these commands may be named something else, e.g. `where` command on Windows corresponds to `which`.
+For Windows users, these commands may be named something else, e.g. `where` command on Windows corresponds to `which`.

 5. It is also significant that you know how to edit a file through the terminal.
 Most systems should have the `nano` editor installed, else try to figure out which one is installed in your system.